What is Resource-Constrained Scheduling?

 4. Can severely alter the traditional critical path

 In project management, you pay a lot of attention to the traditional critical path.
 As you should be aware, the critical path is the longest sequence of key tasks that help you figure out the timeline for project completion.
 You must complete activities on this path in sequential order – one cannot be started until the previous one is completed.
-Any delays on the critical path lead to overall project delays.
+Any delays on the critical path lead to overall project delays and an extended completion time.

 Usually, finding your critical path lets you determine the most valuable tasks in a project.
 These are the tasks where all of your efforts are required if you want the project to be completed on time and to a high standard.
 Unfortunately, limited resource scheduling can impact your traditional critical path and cause alterations.
 Or, more specifically, it can make your critical path lose meaning.